-- Super tight lower back on the right side, it felt like someone was constantly pulling me in.
+- Super tight lower back on the right side, it felt like someone was always pulling me in.

-- I had kind of resorted to thinking there wasn’t an answer and was taking really strong anti inflammatories that got rid of most of symptoms.
-However, those anti inflammatories are known gut irritants, and you definitely can’t take them if you ever wanted to be pregnant.
+- I had resorted to thinking there wasn’t an answer and was taking strong anti-inflammatories that got rid of most of the symptoms.
+However, those anti-inflammatories are known gut irritants, and you definitely can’t take them if you ever wanted to be pregnant.
 I’m not planning on that anytime soon, but I want the option!

 How have things changed?